SSingh087/Prospects-of-LGWs/README.md

 # Prospects-of-LGWs
 Project
-(inspired from @anhitz work on premerger detection)
+(inspired from @ahnitz work on premerger detection)